sobhanbera/algorithms/docs/CONTRIBUTING.md

+### WARNING!
+-   Please don't copy and paste any code from any website or any documentation.

 ## How to contribute an implementation (code)?

 *   Have a look at open issues.
 They contain the list of algorithms/DS we plan to be implemented.
 Pick an unassigned issue.